www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.
         * [ ] Use a domain object based parser as backend for editor and no-code editor, in order to simplify parsing.
 In other words, create an editor backend, that is shared by the code and no-code editor frontend.
             * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
             * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
-            * [ ] Use Java sum type in order to simplify handling of domain object, if needed.
-              This requires sum types to be added to the allowed Java grammar.
     * [ ] Add example of sport lesson assignment as an editor page to the webserver.
 * [ ] Check sport lesson assignment model.
 * [ ] Check test data.